athenahealth/aone-fhir-subscriptions/README.md

 The `X-Hub-Secret` header is optional but _strongly recommended_ to allow your webhook to verify authenticity of the notification messages received and ensure that the payload originated from athenahealth.
 If provided, this secret will be used to generate an HMAC signature for each outbound notification as described at [https://www.w3.org/TR/websub/#signing-content](https://www.w3.org/TR/websub/#signing-content).

-Events can be filtered by the `_criteria` object.
-Each filter should be added in an extension.
-In the above example , the consumer has subscribed to 2 contexts and 3 departments.
-The AND condition is implied for these two filters. (`ah-practice` filter AND `ah-department`).
-Both the filter condition need to be true for the created event to be delivered to consumers.  <br />
+Events can be filtered using the _criteria object, where each filter is added as an extension.
+In the example above, the consumer has subscribed to two contexts and three departments.
+An implicit AND condition applies between these filters (ah-practice AND ah-department), meaning both filter conditions must be satisfied for the event to be delivered to the consumer.

+Filters should be specified using the following format:

-The filter should be invoked via this ` "valueString": "<filter-parameter>=<value1>,<value2>,<value3> ..... <value2000>" ` format.
+` "valueString": "<filter-parameter>=<value1>,<value2>,<value3>, ..., <value2000>" `
-The valueString should follow the regex applicable for that filter.
+The valueString must conform to the regex pattern defined for the respective filter.

 <table>
     <caption>Filters Available </caption>